-The parties have stipulated that the Federal Bureau of Investigations ("FBI") will not conduct background checks on applicants who apply for a permit-to-purchase a firearm.
-The defendants invite the court to assume that the permits will be issued anyhow.
-The defendants provide no evidence on why that the assumption would be true.
+The parties have stipulated at trial that the Federal Bureau of Investigations ("FBI") will not conduct background checks on applicants who apply for a permit-to-purchase a firearm.
+The defendants invited the court to assume that the permits will be issued anyhow.
+The defendants provided no evidence on why that the assumption would be true.